Emergency-Optimizers/Simulator/README.md

 # Simulator
 This repository contains the Monte Carlo Simulator and the Discrete Event Simulator.

+The results from experiments conducted in the thesis can be found under the [data](https://github.com/Emergency-Optimizers/Simulator/tree/main/data) folder.

 ## Setup
 ### Required Directory Structure
 To operate the program, ensure the following directory structure is in place: